Travel Inspiration

 1

 There’s no such thing as off season in the Alps.
 Sure, there’s no après-ski in July, but it seems criminal to describe a season defined by its storybook scenery – think verdant valleys, glistening peaks and alluring lakesides – as anything but ‘on’.
 And if the mountain range’s annual undressing is anything to go on, visiting the Alps in summer has quickly become one of the hottest travel trends of 2022.
 Of course, the Alpine’s sunny season is no secret to our continental cousins, but with fewer crowds of snap happy tourists (which can easily be found down the road in neighbouring Geneva, Milan and Lyon), it just means there is even more opportunity to get to know the Alps’ quieter towns and charming traditions.
-From the small Italian town of Aosta, which is sure to boggle minds with its Roman ruins and ancient architecture, to the wonderfully weird traditions of montane Switzerland that include Alpine cows decorated in flower garlands and local village men dressed as bushes, the Alps have quietly and discreetly proven themselves to be a holiday destination of many talents.
+From the waterside charm of lovely Lake Como to the wonderfully weird traditions of montane Switzerland (which include Alpine cows decorated with flower garlands and local village men dressed as bushes), the Alps have quietly and discreetly proven themselves to be a holiday destination of many talents.

 2